daffyorg/examples/matching-funds/README.md

 The campaign uses an EIN defined as an environment variable to fetch the non-profit information from Daffy's API using the personal API key.

-Then uses OAuth2 to allow end-users to authenticate and create a donations to that specific non profit, the amount the user choose will also be used to create a donatino with the personal API key.
+Then uses OAuth2 to allow end-users to authenticate and create donations to that specific non-profit.
+The amount the user chooses will also be used to create a donation with their personal API key.

 ## Prerequisites